clevermaps/cm-data-ingestion/docs/technical_description.md

 ## Examples

-Example configurations and usage can be found in `example.py`, demonstrating how to set up ingestion for various sources.
+Example configurations and usage can be found in `examples` folder, demonstrating how to set up ingestion for various sources.

 ---